ryansheehan/presentation-leader-as-a-coach/slides.md

 ![talking to yourself](assets/talktoyourself.jpg)

-Note: Yo Dawg 🐕, I put a conversation with myself about myself for myself in a presentation about myself.
+Note: Yo Dawg, I put a conversation with myself about myself for myself in a presentation about myself.

 ---